karellopez/docker_workshop_template/workshop/introduction.md

 <br>

-There are 2 other metrics within MEG Qc but they are not active right now:
+There are 2 other metrics within MEG QC:
-- ~~Head movement calculation~~
+- Peak-to-Peak automatic calculation: This module is not used in the final version of the pipeline; we'll use the manual one.
-- ~~Peak-to-Peak automatic calculation~~
+- Head movement calculation: it's actually functioning, but requires a huge amount of head positioning data.

 <br>